-Ever since Carly and I met, the goal was to go and explore the world.
+Ever since Carly and I met, the goal was to try and have as many adventures as possible.
 Originally we planned to buy a huge camper van and tour around Europe, in fact we came very close to pursuing that option when one day, back in July 2018, Carly booked for us to stay on someones boat for a few days as a romantic break, a bit like an Air BnB listing, but specifically for boats (through a site called beds on board).

 (The boat we stayed on)

 The boat was moored up in a marina down on the river Hamble and we possibly turned up to the very best weather we had that entire summer.
 It makes all the difference in the world when the sun's out, I'd say it's a bit like camping in that respect, when the weather is on your side, camping is epic, when it's not, it can be fairly miserable, so we got extremely lucky with five solid days of glorious sun, in England!

 After a couple of days basking in the sun like salamanders, enjoying a few G&T's, exploring the lovely little village of Hamble and walking Hank along the river, we got to meet the owner of the boat, 'Captain Edmund' (Eddie).

 Eddie was an old sea dog who'd likely forgotten more about the subject of sailing than we'd probably ever learn.
 We asked him if it'd be possible to go out for a sail one of the days we were down and he said 'yes of course'.